Nominations for Spring 2025 induction are now closed.

 By the 1940s, her efforts to improve the Parker area led her into a new arena.
 In 1942, she won election to the Arizona House of Representatives where she served from 1942 to 1948 and 1958 to 1962.
 In the House, Clara served as vice-chair of the state government committee and chair of the mining committee.
 Former Arizona Governor Rose Mofford, who started working in the capitol in 1940, recalls Clara Botzum’s “real sense of compassion for everyone who came to see her, not just those from Yuma County.”

-During the next twenty years, she worked to improve the economy of the Parker area in several ways.
+During the next twenty years, she worked to improve the economy of the Parker area.
 She persuaded federal officials to mine strategic war-metals in the area during World War II.
 Parker had been without a bank since the 1920s, and Clara convinced bankers to re-establish one.
 She also lobbied the Civilian Conservation Corps to establish a camp at Lake Havasu and develop wildlife and recreational facilities.
 To aid in diversification of the Parker area economy, she worked to interest real estate developers in creating new residential and recreational areas in the area around Parker Dam.
-As she aged, her activities continued as Clara pushed for the creation of a new county, serving as honorary chair of the campaign committee.
+As she aged, her activities continued; she pushed for the creation of a new county, serving as honorary chair of the campaign committee.
 In 1982, La Paz County was created with Parker as county seat.

 In 1979, the Arizona Department of Transportation rededicated the Parker Bridge in Clara’s name in a special ceremony.
 In 1984, the Arizona Senate presented her with the Spirit of Arizona award.
 Through all of her achievements, Clara Osborne Botzum believed that “nobody ever does something of ‘great moment’ alone.
 It takes people working together.”
 Clara’s work demonstrated her ability to unify people around a common cause.
 A few years before her death in 1986, Clara commented on her immeasurable good fortune in seeing “northern Yuma County mature and progress.”
 Much of what she had witnessed resulted from her own initiatives.
 As Governor Mofford once said, “She was one in a million.”